 What To Do If I Do Not Have A Matric Certificate?

-You can still study further without a Matric Certificate if you wish to do so, but if you first want to obtain your Matric Certificate before furthering your studies or looking for job opportunities, here are some courses you can take at Matric College to help achieve your future career goals.
+You can still study without Matric if you wish to do so, but if you first want to get your Matric Certificate before furthering your studies or looking for job opportunities, here are some courses you can take at Matric College to help achieve your future career goals.

 Courses Without A Matric Certificate